 - An official high school and/or college transcript(s) or GED Certificate

 - Standardized test scores from the Scholastic Achievement Test (SAT) and/or American College Test (ACT)

 - Previous college placement test scores (only the North Carolina Diagnostic Assessment and Placement [NC DAP] test scores are accepted.
 ACCUPLACER, COMPASS, and ASSET tests are not accepted).

 Once the above items have been received, Admissions Coordinators will determine if a student requires placement testing or waive testing by using multiple placement measures and alternate assessments.
 High school transcripts and scores from alternate assessments previously taken must meet college minimums and be less than five (5) years old.
-Alternate assessments include the ASSET, COMPASS, SAT, and ACT.
+Alternate assessments include the SAT, ACT, or EdReady test.
 Students with scores below the minimum requirements must take the placement test.
 If a student requires testing and waivers are not granted, an email will be sent to the student's email account (listed on the application for admission) and the student may schedule a placement test.
 Please visit the Admissions FAQ webpage for JCC's multiple measures policy for a placement test waiver.

-Placement testing occurs in the Testing Center, Room C1109, which is located in the Wilson Building on JCC's main campus by appointment only.
+Placement testing occurs on JCC's main campus by appointment only.
 Appointments are made via the College's online scheduler, which is emailed to applicants after they have been approved for testing.
 You will be required to show valid photo identification before entering the Testing Center.
 Walk-in testing is not allowed.

 Are you prepared to take the placement assessment?

 By reviewing and taking practice tests, you can save lots of time and money because each pre-curriculum review course you take will cost you resources in pursuit of your certificate or degree.
 We strongly encourage all students to review available resources before taking Accuplacer.